Local monomialization of a system of first integrals of Darboux type: Monomial singular distribution

-In this case, we call $\umon{B}$ a complete system of first integrals. \end{lemma} \begin{proof} First, let us assume that $\theta$ is a monomial singular distribution and let us fix a point $p$ in $M$ and a monomial coordinate system $(\mathbf{u},\mathbf{w})$.
-It is clear that if $f$ is a first integral of $\theta$, then it can not depend on any coordinate $w$, since all the derivations $\partial_{w_i}$ are contained in $\theta.\mathcal{O}_p$.
+In this case, we call $\umon{B}$ a complete system of first integrals. \end{lemma} \begin{proof} First, let us assume that ${\omega}$ is a $\mathcal{K}$-monomial singular distribution and let us fix a point $p$ in $M$ and a monomial coordinate system $(\pmb{u},\pmb{w})$.
+Note that if $f$ is a first integral of ${\omega}$, then it can not depend on any coordinate $w$, since all the derivations $\partial_{w_i}$ are contained in the stalk ${\omega}_p$.
 So, consider a monomial $\umon{\beta}$ and let us remark that:

-So, the monomial $\umon{\beta}$ is a first integral of $\theta$ if, and only if:
+So, the monomial $\umon{\beta}$ is a first integral of ${\omega}$ if, and only if: